 Failing to clarify expectations with team members about story point values.
 If your team doesn’t understand story points, they’re not useful.
 Luckily, there’s an easy solution: talk to your team about the estimation method.
 Walk them through an example story point matrix and chat through each task so they accurately assign story points.

 Story points are an important piece of the project management puzzle.
 But correctly estimating effort and getting tasks to the finish line is a lot easier when your product backlog items are well-organized and match your team’s work.
 Asana is here to help.
-Organize your backlog, track your Agile projects, and communicate with your team efficiently with a sprint planning template as collaborative as your team.Free sprint planning template
+Organize your backlog, track your Agile projects, and communicate with your team efficiently with a sprint planning template as collaborative as your team.Free story point matrix template